osi4iot/osi4iot/README.md

 <!-- ![img:frontpage_dataflow](./docs/img/frontpage_dataflow.png) -->

 OSI4IOT is an IOT platform based in the integration of several open source packages with custom code.
+This repository contains implementation of the OSI4OT platform.

 ## Description

-This repository contains implementation of the OSI4OT platform.
-This platform allows the creation of digital twins with their respective 3D representation which is updated in real time based on the values received from sensors.
+This platform allows the creation of Digital Twins Models (DTM).
+A 3D respresentation of these DTM can be visualized in the web user interface of the platform.
+The different objects of the models are animated in function of the values recieved from sensors.
+Results provided by the Finite Elements Method can be integrated in the DTM.

 ![img:description_tank](./docs/img/description_tank.png)